Wright Model A: Designation

+Testing and Development Process

+After 1905 the Wright brothers conducted multiple field tests trying to improve the Model A, they did this by learning from earlier failures and successful glider experiments.
+Modern accounts show that the testing from 1908 to 1909, was one of the earliest applications of evolved prototypes in aviation history.
+The brothers focused on testing to measure the performance of consistency, endurance, and control responsiveness.
+They did this through fieldwork that was combined with ground testing and repeated flight trials.
+Due to the brothers' knowledge and efforts, the Model A was able to become commercially successful, the first aircraft to enter small batch manufacturing.

+Engineering experts suggest that through these tests they saw that the brothers had a high emphasis on safety and reliability.
+For example, the brothers compared data from their wind tunnel experiments to actual flight performances, allowing them to adjust propeller pitches, engine torque and control sensitivity.
+Through the left behind aeronautical journals of the brothers that were reconstructed, it is shown their process is further backed up by how they learned lessons from early flight.
+This showed them instabilities they were able to redesign such as the rudder control system, enhanced elevator authority, and redistributed weight to prevent pitch oscillations.
+These tests were crucial for the military trials at Fort Myers, which is where the Model A was shown as acceptable to meet the U.S. Army Signal Corps’ requirements.

+The army’s requirements for a suitable and sustainable flight was to have a good fixed speed and distance.
+Therefore this is what the Wrights focused on in the Model A, promoting efficiency and structural durability.
+Due to the aircraft, the Signal Corps No. 1 was designed which became the first military airplane accepted into service.
+This was to show the Wrights design and testing methods, aligned with those of professional engineering standards.

 Individual control arrangement

-Wilbur and Orville devised slightly different flight controls in the Model A airplanes they flew separately in France and the United States for their 1908 and 1909 public demonstrations.
-The Smithsonian's National Air and Space Museum refers to "The Wilbur Method" and "The Orville Method".
-In Wilbur's method, the roll and yaw controls were combined on the same lever at the pilot's right hand.
+Wilbur and Orville Wright devised slightly different flight controls in the Model A airplanes they flew separately in France and the United States for their 1908 and 1909 public demonstrations.
+The Smithsonian Institution's National Air and Space Museum refers to "The Wilbur Method" and "The Orville Method".
+In the Wilbur Method, the roll and yaw controls were combined on the same lever at the pilot's right hand.
 A forward-backward movement controlled the rudder, while a sideways or left-and-right motion controlled wing-warping.
 In the Orville Method, moving the stick controlled wing-warping, while a knob atop the stick controlled the rudder.
 In both methods the left-hand lever operated the forward elevator to control pitch.
 Wilbur trained French and Italian pilots using his method, and Orville trained German pilots while in Germany in 1909 for the Wright GmbH as well as American pilots at the Wright Company flight school using his method.